Seagate/cortx-hare/rfc/3/README.md

   --mock               Generate pseudo-random "facts".
 The hosts specified in
                        the cluster description file will not be visited and don't even have to exist.
-  -V, --version        show program's version number and exit
+  --debug              print the enriched cluster description and exit -V, --version        show program's version number and exit

 The program reads cluster description in YAML format from the standard input;